yig/GMU-CS425/README.md

 1. You avoid awkward OOP hierarchies (do drawable objects subclass physics body objects or vice versa).
 2. When a game's requirements change, you don't have to refactor your OOP classes.
 3. It makes efficient use of our computing hardware (data locality and opportunities for parallelism).
+4. It's easy to save and load your entities and components to and from a file, and to inspect or edit them with a GUI.

 ### Components